tinyfpga/TinyFPGA-Bootloader/README.md

 ## SPI Flash Programming Flow

 The SPI flash needs to be accessed in a specific order to successfully program the bitstream.
-The following pseudocode illustrates how the `tinyfpgab.py` programmer accesses the SPI flash:
+The following pseudocode illustrates how the `tinyprog` programmer programs user FPGA bitstreams into the SPI flash:

 ```
 // SPI flash will be in deep sleep, we need to wake it up
-Issue Resume command
+issue resume command

-// these two commands work around a bootloader bug
-Read Status Register
-Read 16 bytes from addr 0
+// read FPGA board metadata
+for each SPI flash security register page 0-3:
+    read the security register page and metadata JSON
+    recursively read any other locations in SPI flash referenced by the metadata

+ userimage_addr = metadata["bootmeta"]["addrmap"]["userimage"]

 // erase user flash area
-For each 4k block from (0x30000) to (0x30000 + length(bitstream)):
+for each 4k block from (userimage_addr) to (userimage_addr + length(bitstream)):
+    issue write enable command
-    Issue Block Erase 4 KBytes at current block address
+    issue block erase 4 KBytes at current block address
-    Poll Read Status Reg 1 until bit 0 is cleared
+    poll status reg 1 until bit 0 is cleared

 // program new user bitstream into user flash area
-For each 16 bytes from (0x30000) to (0x30000 + length(bitstream)):
+for each 256 bytes from (userimage_addr) to (userimage_addr + length(bitstream)):
-    Issue write enable command
+    issue write enable command
-    Write 16 bytes of of the bitstream and increment write offset by 16 bytes
+    write 256 bytes of of the bitstream and increment write offset by 256 bytes
+    poll status reg 1 until bit 0 is cleared

 // verify bitstream data is correct
-For each 16 bytes from (0x30000) to (0x30000 + length(bitstream)):
-    Read 16 bytes of of the bitstream, compare to bitstream file, and increment read offset by 16 bytes
+read length(bitstream) bytes of of the bitstream, compare to bitstream file

-Issue Boot command to the bootloader
+if verify is successful then issue boot command to the bootloader
 ```

-For exact details, see the [tinyfpgab.py](https://github.com/tinyfpga/TinyFPGA-B-Series/blob/master/programmer/tinyfpgab.py) programming script in this repo.
+For exact details, see the [`tinyprog/__init__.py`](https://github.com/tinyfpga/TinyFPGA-Bootloader/blob/master/programmer/tinyprog/__init__.py) Python module in this repo.